5 Ways to Relieve Stress of The Quarter Life Crisis

 4. Work Out

 Despite the focus on your professional career, do not forget about life outside.
 We tend to think of stress and anxiety as well as of middle or quarter life crisis as mental states only, but out body is equally important.
 Successful professionals find a sport they enjoy and establish a routine to exercise on a regular basis.
 Research shows that aerobic exercises relieve stress by reducing hormones, including adrenaline and cortisol.
-It also stimulates the production of endorphins, chemicals in the brain that act like a natural painkiller and help improve your mood & self-esteem and relieve stress.
+It also stimulates the production of endorphins, chemicals in the brain that act like a natural painkiller and help improve your posture, mood & self-esteem and relieve stress.

 5. Embed Mindfulness Techniques